Aquaman (film): Casting

-In October 2014, Warner Bros. announced Aquaman as a part of the DC Extended Universe, with Jason Momoa starring.
-On October 20, 2014, Momoa revealed that he was preparing for a Justice League film, and that he did not know whether a solo Aquaman film would come before or after.
+In October 2014, Warner Bros. announced Aquaman as a part of the DC Extended Universe (DCEU), with Jason Momoa starring.
+On October 20, 2014, Momoa revealed that he was preparing for Justice League and that he did not know whether a solo Aquaman film would come before or after.
 He thought it might be an origin story.
-In December 2014, it was revealed that Momoa had signed a four-picture deal with the studio and DC, and he wanted Zack Snyder to direct.
+In December 2014, it was revealed that Momoa had signed a four-picture deal with the studio and DC, and he wanted Zack Snyder to direct the film.

 On January 13, 2016, The Hollywood Reporter announced that Amber Heard had entered negotiations to play Mera; her casting was confirmed two months later.
 In April 2016, Willem Dafoe was cast in an undisclosed role, later revealed to be Nuidis Vulko.
 On December 12, 2016, it was confirmed that Patrick Wilson would play Aquaman's half-brother.
 On January 31, 2017, Yahya Abdul-Mateen II was added to the cast as Black Manta, Aquaman's archenemy in the comics.
 Michael K. Williams was also considered for the role.
 That same day, press reports noted that Nicole Kidman had entered talks to play Queen Atlanna.
 Two months later, Kidman confirmed her participation.

 By February 2017, New Zealand actor Temuera Morrison had entered talks to play Thomas Curry.
 On April 12, Dolph Lundgren was cast as Nereus.
 Ludi Lin was cast in the film on May 15, 2017.
-Almost two weeks later, Michael Beach, who voiced Devil Ray, a character loosely based on Black Manta in Justice League Unlimited, was cast as Black Manta's father.
+Almost two weeks later, Michael Beach, who voiced Devil Ray, a character loosely based on Black Manta in the series Justice League Unlimited, was cast as Black Manta's father.
 In October 2017, Graham McTavish revealed that he had a role.
 In April 2018, Randall Park was cast as Dr. Stephen Shin, and in July, Djimon Hounsou, Natalia Safran and Sophia Forrest were cast as the Fisherman King, Fisherman Queen, and Fisherman Princess, respectively.
 In November 2018, it was revealed that Julie Andrews had a voice role.

 Filming

 Principal photography began in Australia on May 2, 2017, under the working title Ahab.
 A majority of the film was shot at Village Roadshow Studios in Gold Coast, Queensland, with additional production in Newfoundland, Sicily and Morocco.
 Between May and August 2017, location shooting took place on the Australian Gold Coast, including Main Beach, Coomera, Southport and Amity Point in North Stradbroke Island, Queensland, as well as Hastings Point, in New South Wales.
 On filming underwater sequences, Wan stated that "the underwater world is super complicated" and "it's not an easy shoot".

-Filming would have begun on the Lighthouse set at Hastings Point on August 11, 2017, and ended later that month.
+Filming began on the Lighthouse set at Hastings Point in August 2017, and ended later that month.
 Filming took place in Newfoundland and Labrador.
-Willem Dafoe finished up his part by late September.
-On October 13, James Wan announced that Patrick Wilson had wrapped.
+Dafoe finished up his part by late September.
+In October, Wan announced that Wilson had wrapped.
 Filming on location took place in Morocco by mid-October, which included the cities of Merzouga and Erfoud.
-Principal photography wrapped on October 21, 2017.
+Principal photography wrapped in October.